 There may be additional fees for legalizing documents and costs incurred by the embassy to process your application.

 The timeframe is two weeks if the IND recognizes the organization.

 If you’re with a WHP/WHS you can take on work to cover your living costs without the need for your employer to hold a work permit in your name.

-If you’re part of an exchange programme run by a private organisation, you cannot work.
+If you’re part of an exchange program run by a private organization, you cannot work.
 The only exception to this may be when voluntary work is part of the exchange programme.

 How long does the permit last?

-The permit is valid for one year only and cannot be extended.
+The permit is valid for one year only.
+You cannot extend these permits.
 If you want to stay in the Netherlands after the permit has expired, then you have to apply for a new residence permit with a new purpose of stay.

 Read the complete guide to Dutch visas and permits to find out if you’re eligible to apply for a new residence permit with a different purpose of stay.